open-mmlab/mmdetection/docs/get_started.md

 d.
 If you would like to use `albumentations`, we suggest using `pip install albumentations>=0.3.2 --no-binary imgaug,albumentations`.
 If you simply use `pip install albumentations>=0.3.2`, it will install `opencv-python-headless` simultaneously (even though you have already installed `opencv-python`).
-We should not allow `opencv-python` and `opencv-python-headless` installed at the same time, it will cause unexpected issues.
+We should not allow `opencv-python` and `opencv-python-headless` installed at the same time, because it might cause unexpected issues.
 Please refer to [official documentation](https://albumentations.ai/docs/getting_started/installation/#note-on-opencv-dependencies) for more details.

 ### Install without GPU support